-Diane is an executive coach, organisational development consultant and workshop facilitator.
+Diane is an executive coach, organizational development consultant and workshop facilitator.
 She consults to managers and senior level executives in both the public, the private and the Not-for-profit sectors, in Canada and in Europe on issues related to Leadership Development and Action Learning, Creativity and Creative Problem Solving, Mental Health and Healthy Workplace Assessments, Individual and team coaching, Change and Transition Management.

-Her goal is to assist leaders in gaining a better understanding of themselves and increase their effectiveness as a healthy leader – collaborator and follower; and assisting organisations become more effective and healthy workplaces where people can flourish.
+Her goal is to assist leaders in gaining a better understanding of themselves and increase their effectiveness as a healthy leader – collaborator and follower; and assisting organizations become more effective and healthy workplaces where people can flourish.
 One of the many ways she uses to reach this goal was to co-develop a flagship leadership development program for the Canada School of Public Service – Living Leadership.
-This 18-month program aimed at developing Healthy Leaders and Healthy Organisations.
+This 18-month program aimed at developing Healthy Leaders and Healthy Organizations.